4thabang/4thabang/README.md

 If you are interested in changing the advent of machine learning alongside a dedicated team of young visionaries, [get in touch](mailto:thabang@fordabl.com)!

 ### 🌄 Our Mission:
-Our mission is to aid progress toward faultless ML & DL models for a safer and more autonomous future by starting at the infrastructure level.
+Our mission is to aid progress toward faultless machine learning & deep learning models for a safer and more autonomous future by starting at the infrastructure level.